Gilbert Elliott

-Gilbert Elliott (December 10, 1843 - May 9, 1895) was builder of the ironclad ram CSS Albemarle.
+Gilbert Elliott (December 10, 1843 – May 9, 1895) was an American Confederate Army officer and shipbuilder, known for the construction of CSS Albemarle, an ironclad ram.

 Family

-Elliott's parents were Gilbert Elliott (May 20, 1813 - May 20, 1851) and Sarah Ann Grice (June 1, 1819 - April 22, 1891), granddaughter of shipbuilder Charles Grice and Mary Grandy.

-He was born at "Milford" estate in Camden County, North Carolina.
+Elliott's parents were Gilbert Elliott (May 20, 1813 – May 20, 1851) and Sarah Ann Grice (June 1, 1819 – April 22, 1891), granddaughter of shipbuilder Charles Grice and Mary Grandy.
+He was born at the Milford estate in Camden County, North Carolina.

 After his mother became a widow she moved to Oxford, North Carolina, and became the author of a cookbook, "Mrs. Elliott's Housewife", published in New York in 1870.

 Education

 Elliott was educated in the local schools of Elizabeth City, North Carolina.
 He was a law clerk by 1860.

 Military career

-He probably enlisted in the Confederate Army on May 16, 1862 at Camp Mangum in North Carolina, the next day he was appointed First Lieutenant and given duty of Regimental Adjutant.
+He probably enlisted in the Confederate Army on May 16, 1862 at Camp Mangum in North Carolina.
+The following day he was appointed First Lieutenant and given duty of regimental adjutant.
+While serving as first lieutenant and adjutant of the Seventh Volunteer Regiment, he participated in and was captured by federal troops in the Battle of Hatteras Inlet Batteries.
+The whole unit was later released in a prisoner exchange and reorganized as the Seventeenth Regiment, North Carolina Troops at Camp Mangum with Elliot reinstated as adjutant.
+He was later removed from the unit and assigned to building the Confederate ironclad CSS Albemarle.

-CSS Albemarle

 Construction of the Confederate ironclad CSS Albemarle began in 1862 in a former cornfield in Halifax County, North Carolina.